19 The Casselberry Event

 Looking into Gira’s eyes convinced Eva she meant every word.
 “Did Dali tell you why I’m going to Casselberry?’

 Gira nodded.
 “Yes, and that I was to stay by your side.
-‘These are dangerous times’ is what she told me.”
+‘These are dangerous times’ was what she said to me.”

 “And you didn’t change your mind?” asked Eva.